cglamb/Trimmed_Mean/README.md

 The upper percentile input is optional and if left blank will default to the same value as the lower percentile.

 ## Testing
-A number of unit tests are included in `trimmed_mean_test`.
+A number of unit tests are included in `trimmed_mean_test.go`.
 Amongst the unit tests is a `TestTMean` function which tests the trimmed mean calculation on two sequences (each input twice – once as a sequence of integers and once as a sequence of float64).
 The expected result was determined by using `mean(x,trim)` in R.

 ```r
 x <- seq(1, by = 5, length.out = 100)